ULTIMATE

 | Fotos: Oliver Kern (www.okdv.de), Architect: Roger Gerber Please click on images to enlarge them. |

-The photo below shows one of our team members in the cleanroom, putting together a small-scale liquid xenon time projection chamber which shows some features that have never been tested before.
+The photo below shows one of our team members in the cleanroom, putting together a small-scale liquid xenon time projection chamber.

 |